-The Findhorn Foundation has made several disputed claims over the years, including their refrain of dispensing a spiritual education.
+The Findhorn Foundation has made several disputed claims over the years, including that of dispensing a spiritual education.
 One of the numerous phrases in use after 2000 was “a centre of spiritual service in co-creation with nature.”
 Critics objected to the rather extravagant wordings.
 The phrase “personal and spiritual transformation” was also favoured, a lucrative theme too common in the alternative sector of capitalism.
-The word “holistic” was typically in fashion, amounting to a narrow field of preoccupation with profits.
+The word “holistic” was typically in fashion, though ultimately meaningless.
 Amongst the commercial promotions is “The Game of Transformation,” a pseudo-holistic novelty commencing in 1978, for which the participant charges were consistently high.
 An additional market detail is that a million decks of “Angel Cards” were sold by 2003.

 Over many years, the Foundation promotional literature (and online extension) has sustained a strong clientele attraction in “workshops” selling at high prices (Ecobiz and Commercial Mysticism).
 These activities demonstrated an underlying influence of the Esalen model from the 1970s onwards.
 The concepts involved were largely rooted in the field of alternative therapy, generally imported from America.
 A major manifestation of that trend occurred with the instance of Holotropic Breathwork (HB), a creation of the psychedelic entrepreneur Stanislav Grof during his Esalen phase (1973-1987).